 People require long-term health care services due to an illness, accident, or the consequences of longevity.
 The consequences are numerous.
 The common denominator of the impact of long-term care is it will adversely affect your family and finances.

 "This is an enormous issue facing individuals, their families, and our nation as a whole.
-I'm proud of the steps we are taking to further awareness and discussion of the issue," said Jesse Slome, Executive Director of the American Association for Long-Term Care Insurance.
+I'm proud of the steps we are taking to further awareness and discussion of the issue," said Slome, the Executive Director of the American Association for Long-Term Care Insurance.

 Slome says Americans should become aware of the importance of long-term care planning and the many available solutions to reduce the financial and physical burdens placed on American families.

 Family Can Face A Crisis Without Long-Term Care Plan

 Families face a crisis when a loved one requires help with daily activities or supervision due to dementia, and there is no plan to cover the cost of care.
 A family member, often a daughter or daughter-in-law, takes on the responsibility of caregiving or managing professional care services.
 They are usually unprepared and unskilled to take on this role.
 Family caregivers often face numerous challenges - physical, emotional, and financial.

 Many people, including financial advisors and insurance agents, focus primarily on long-term care's financial impact.
 However, many specialists in long-term care planning say the real concern is the physical and emotional repercussions of long-term health care on these family caregivers.

 “Caregivers experience higher rates of depression, more health issues and social isolation.
 Having a plan for long term care will provide your loved ones with resources to make sure that your care needs are met without bearing the entire burden themselves,” said Kerry Peabody, CLU, CLTC, RICP, a leading expert on long-term care planning.